contensis/experience-engine/packages/react/README.md

 Manually reset personalization by deleting `localStorage` and `sessionStorage` in the browser developer tools for the current host.

-We can also manually reset personalization by running the `reset()` function in the browser console:
+Alternatively, we can manually reset personalization by running the `reset()` function in the browser console using [the window object reference](#browser-window-object-reference):

 ```javascript
 window.CONTENSIS_PERSONALIZATION.context.reset();